sanzeeb3/internet-connection-status/readme.txt

 Install and activate the plugin.
 That's it.
 Or if you'd like to customize few things, go to Settings > Internet Connection Status.

 Keep the users entertained and engaged with a snake game while the connection is down.
+Improve your visitors abandonment problem.

 Improve the experience of your site when your users lose connection.